 We Recommend: Fall “leaf-peeping" season runs from the second or third week of September to mid-October.

 Best Price: January, May, and September

-Best Weather: Hurricane season lasts from June through November, so winter is prime time.
+Best Weather: In the Caribbean, hurricane season lasts from June through November, so winter is prime time.

 We Recommend: Winter is a no-brainer.
 (Plus, it’s colder up north and kids are in school, so ships are less crowded.)